omkarbhor29/Chatting-_Appplication/README.md

-# Chatting Appplication developed using Awt and Swings in java
+# Chatting Appplication using Swings and Networking in java.